pashaAbri/FinanceOps/_mts_prompts/data_relationship.md

 # Data Relationship

-**Objective:** Using the model workflow documentation, relationship mappings, and parameter statistics, describe the relationships between data elements in the HPI model.
+**Objective:** Using the model workflow documentation, relationship mappings, and parameter statistics, describe the relationships between data elements in the model.
 Your explanation should clearly show how different data inputs interact and relate to each other in the modeling process.
 For references, look for MTS_DATA_RELATIONSHIP keyword.

-**Role:** As the Model Development Owner (MDO), you are responsible for documenting the relationships and interactions between data elements for the HPI model in the Model Technical Specification (MTS) document.
+**Role:** As the Model Development Owner (MDO), you are responsible for documenting the relationships and interactions between data elements for the model in the Model Technical Specification (MTS) document.

 **Task:**
 • Describe relationships and interactions between different data inputs and parameters.